Aghdam Bread Museum

-Aghdam Bread Museum is a designated museum of bread and bakery products, agricultural implements and their history being located in the Azerbaijani city of Aghdam.
-The museum received its first visitors on 25 November 1983.
+Aghdam Bread Museum is a designated museum of bread and bakery products, agricultural implements and their history being located in the city of Aghdam.
+The museum opened and received its first visitors on 25 November 1983.
 It had about 2800 exhibits and was protected by state as a cultural monument.
 The "Sunbul" Cafe operated on the adjacent territory of the museum.
-The complex also included a caravanserai.